missjody/loan_calculator/README.md

 ✔ use isResult to control display of estimated monthly payment

+issue:
+* upon first load, adjusting only the loan amount to $25,000, the calculator gives back either 470.66 or 452.20, when the payment amount should be $461.
+found:
+* slider pushes the last step to state but not what slider is currently set to
+solution:
+* ???
+* profit

 still todo:
 * organize css according to Next js standards
 * deploy to Vercel hosting